cg2021e/assignment-1-raassh-23/README.md

 - Top Right
 ![right](./img/right.jpeg)

 ## Assignment
 I'm using the top front and top left pictures for my webgl application.
-The result can be seen [here](https://raassh-23.github.io/computer-graphics-assignment-1/).
+The result for 2D rendering can be seen [here](https://raassh-23.github.io/computer-graphics-assignment-1/) and 3D rendering can be seen [here](https://raassh-23.github.io/computer-graphics-assignment-2/).